ryanongwx/tp/docs/DeveloperGuide.md

    - Expected: List of patients with "John" in their name or details is displayed.

 ---

+### Pinnning a Patient

+#### Pinning a patient while all patients are being shown

+1. Prerequisites: Ensure the patient list is displayed and contains the entry you wish to pin.
+2. Test Case: `pin 1`
+   - Expected: Patient at index 1 is pinned to the **Pinned Patient List**.
+Details shown in status message.
+3. Test Case: `pin x` (where x > list size)
+   - Expected: Error message displayed, **Pinned Patient List** unchanged.

+---

+### Unpinnning a Patient

+#### Unpinning a patient

+1. Prerequisites: Ensure the **Pinned Patient List** contains the entry you wish to unpin.
+2. Test Case: `unpin 1`
+   - Expected: Patient at index 1 of the **Pinned Patient List** is unpinned and no longer displayed in the **Pinned Patient List**.
+Details shown in status message.
+3. Test Case: `unpin x` (where x > list size)
+   - Expected: Error message displayed, **Pinned Patient List** unchanged.

+---

+### Adding an Appointment

+#### Adding an appointment

+1. Test Case: `addappointment`
+   - Expected: New patient "John Doe" is added to the list, details are shown in status message.
+2. Test Case: `add; Age: 30; Address: 123 Main St`
+   - Expected: Error message displayed, patient not added.
+3. Test Case: `add John Doe; Age: thirty; Address: 123 Main St`
+   - Expected: Error message displayed, patient not added.

 ### Verifying Patient Data Integrity